 It goes on quick and thick.
 Then it dries pretty fast, too.
 Like in less than 30 minutes.
 This is awesome for an impatient girl like me.
 I painted 2 quick coats and that’s all it needed.
 You can also distress it easily.
 LOVE it!

-5. Now you’re ready to add the “stem” and any pretty other embellishments you want!
+5. Add the “stem” and other pretty embellishments

 The sky’s the limit here.
 You can add jewels, paper, color, leaves in a variety of fabrics or styles – let your creativity go wild here.